 1. No Hypocrisy

-A Christian must be entirely different than their unsaved counterparts.
-Deeper meaning in bringing the Millennial back to the body of Christ means no adult doing what they should not either.
-We need to think about what we are doing in relation to how those around us see them.
+The deeper meaning in bringing the Millennial back to the body of Christ means no adult was doing what they should not be doing either.
+We need to think about what we are doing concerning how those around us see them.

 2. The Gospel